evanmiltenburg/MeasureDiversity/README.md

 ## Analyzing your own system

-If you don't care about other systems, you can also just run `python annotate_coco.py` and then run `python analyze_my_system.py descriptions.json`.
-This will generate all statistics for a single system.
-Make sure your system output is in the standard JSON format.
-See the Systems folder for examples.

 If you don't care about other systems, you can also just run the following commands (assuming you stored your system output in `descriptions.json`).

 * `python annotate_coco.py`